-White House set to nominate next FAA administrator: Army vet and former city transit exec Phil Washington
+White House set to nominate next FAA administrator, former city transit exec Phil Washington

 After the crashes, the European Union Aviation Safety Agency (EASA) and Transport Canada in particular insisted on imposing their own tighter restrictions on Boeing before allowing the 737 MAX to return to service.

-Steve Dickson, a former Air Force pilot and Delta Air Lines captain, was appointed FAA Administrator in August 2019 to get the agency back on track and begin to restore its reputation.
+Steve Dickson, a former Air Force pilot and Delta Air Lines captain, was appointed FAA administrator in August 2019 to get the agency back on track and begin to restore its reputation.

 Dickson oversaw the protracted scrutiny of Boeing’s fix for the MAX, which saw the plane grounded for close to two years.
 His public pushback against pressure from Boeing’s then-CEO Dennis Muilenburg resulted in Muilenburg being fired.